Mean Girls: Plot

-While her parents are out of town, Cady throws a house party.
-She drunkenly admits to Aaron that she does not actually need math tutoring, and he renounces her for being as manipulative as Regina.
-Janis and Damian angrily confront Cady for throwing a party instead of attending the former's art show and declare that she has become as plastic as she pretended to be.
-Meanwhile, Regina discovers Cady's sabotage and inserts fake slander of herself into the Burn Book, hoping to frame the other Plastics.
+While Cady's parents are out of town, she throws a house party, during which she drunkenly admits to Aaron that she does not actually need math tutoring.
+He derides her for being as manipulative as Regina.
+Janis and Damian angrily confront Cady for throwing a party instead of attending the former's art show and declare that she has become as fake as she pretended to be.
+Meanwhile, Regina discovers the truth about the snack bars and inserts slander of herself into the Burn Book, hoping to frame Cady and the other Plastics.

-Regina spreads the contents of the book throughout the hallways, inciting chaos.
+Regina spreads the book's pages throughout the hallways, inciting chaos.
 Principal Duvall and math teacher Ms. Norbury gather the female junior students in the gym to talk through their social issues.
-During this, Janis reveals her plan to destroy Regina to the latter's face and openly mocks her, much to the students' excitement.
+During this, Janis publicly admits her plan to destroy Regina and openly mocks her, much to the other students' excitement.
 Regina furiously storms out, pursued by an apologetic Cady.
-While ranting at Cady, Regina is hit by a school bus and survives, but gets her spine fractured.
-Rumors circulate that Cady intentionally pushed Regina in front of the bus.
+While ranting at Cady, Regina is hit by a school bus, fracturing her spine.
+Rumors circulate that Cady intentionally pushed Regina in front of the bus, leading her to become a social pariah and grounded by her parents.

-After realizing a comment she wrote in the Burn Book has framed Ms. Norbury as a drug dealer, Cady decides to take full responsibility for the book.
-Regina, Gretchen, and Karen are spared punishment, but Cady becomes a social pariah and is grounded by her parents.
-To earn extra credit, Cady joins the school Mathletes, moderated by Ms. Norbury and led by fellow student Kevin Gnapoor.
+After realizing a comment she wrote in the Burn Book has framed Ms. Norbury as a drug dealer, causing police to visit the school and interrogate her math class, Cady decides to take full responsibility for the book.
+Regina, Gretchen, and Karen are spared punishment.
+To earn extra credit, Cady joins the Mathletes, moderated by Ms. Norbury and led by fellow student Kevin Gnapoor.
 At the state finals, she correctly answers the tiebreaker question, winning the championship.
-The team arrives at the Spring Fling dance, where Cady is unexpectedly elected queen.
-She breaks the plastic tiara and distributes the pieces to others in the crowd, makes peace with Janis, Damian, and the Plastics, and shares a slow dance and a kiss with Aaron.
+The team arrives at the Spring Fling dance, where Cady is elected queen, to her surprise.
+She breaks her tiara and distributes the pieces to others in the crowd, making peace with Janis, Damian, and the Plastics.
+She later shares a slow dance and kiss with Aaron.

 The Plastics disband by the time senior year begins.
-A fully-recovered Regina joins the school's lacrosse team to channel her anger positively, Gretchen joins the "Cool Asians" clique, and Karen becomes the school weather girl.
-Cady begins dating Aaron and continues to hang out with Janis and Damian.
-Janis starts dating Kevin.
-While reflecting to herself on the relative social peace that has taken over North Shore High, Cady notices a new popular clique in the freshman class and wonders how long the "Junior Plastics" will last, jokingly imagining them being hit by a school bus.
+A fully recovered Regina joins the school's lacrosse team to channel her anger positively, Gretchen joins the "Cool Asians" clique, and Karen becomes the school's weather girl.
+Cady begins dating Aaron and continues to hang out with Janis and Damian, the former of whom starts dating Kevin.
+While reflecting on the relative social peace that has taken over the school, Cady notices a new popular clique in the freshman class and wonders how long the "Junior Plastics" will last, imagining them being hit by a school bus.